redbuilding/mynftproject/README.md

 9. To deploy to another testnet, you'll have to update the truffle-config.js file with the appropriate testnet information.

+## Security

+To report a bug or security-related issue, please contact security@redbuildinggroup.com.

 ## Author

 👤 **TRBG**